jk1/Gradle-License-Report/README.md

     // Set output directory for the report data.
     // Defaults to ${project.buildDir}/reports/dependency-license.
     outputDir = "$projectDir/build/licenses"

     // List the groups ids to exclude from dependency report.
     // By default project's own group is excluded. excludeGroups = ['do.not.want']

     // Set custom report renderer, implementing ReportRenderer.
     // Yes, you can write your own to support any format necessary. renderer = new XmlReportRenderer('third-party-libs.xml', 'Back-End Libraries')

     // Set importers to import any external dependency information, i.e. from npm.
     // Custom importer should implement DependencyDataImporter interface. importers = [new XmlReportImporter('Frontend dependencies', file(frontend_libs.xml))]

+    // Adjust the configurations to use, e.g. for Android projects. configurations = ['compile']
 }
 ```